 - What happens if it starts raining when we're out on our cruise?

 - The aft-deck observatory of the Manhattan is a completely enclosed and climate controlled.

 - Is the yacht handicap accessible?

-- Unfortunately, the Kingston is not handicap accessible.
+- Unfortunately, the Manhattan is not handicap accessible.